-At the end of each reporting period, ERA assesses whether there are any indications that ERA's Cash Generating Units (CGU) may be impaired.
+At the end of each reporting period, ERA assesses whether there are any indications that the CGUs may be impaired or whether circumstances have changed to indicate reversal of prior impairments.
 This requires judgment in analysing possible impacts caused by factors such as the price of uranium oxide, foreign exchange movements, operating and capital estimates, project progression, Traditional Owner relationships and weather impacts on process water inventories.